uvest/kai_streiling/docs/blog/Causality_SSD_and_Choice-History.md

 ## Method/ Analysis
 tldr: I used a fancy linear regression (GLMM) for looking at the influence of the last launching event and the choice that was made on the current choice.

-For more information, soon, the paper will be out (hopefully).
+For more information, ther'll soon be a paper published (hopefully that is).

 ## Results
-Now, the more interesting part.
+tldr: The last choice indeed influences our perception of causality, both, in an easy to grasp direct way and by modulating the influence of other factors.

-Yes, the last perception of causality has indeed an influence on the current perception.
+I'll update this part here when the paper is finally out ^^

 ... to be continued.